 - Physically attend all three days of the “ITSS Summit” event.

-- Complete and return a W9 by the specified deadline for the even
+- Complete and return a W9 (NEW: and Collin College's "Supplier Form") by the specified deadline for the event.

 Before you go

 - Make your own transportation arrangements, including airfare and local transportation.

 - Upon receipt of your registration, ITSS will request a W9 from you.